pi-star-2025/pi_star/Misc/Misc_Pi/maze.md

 Mozart (half awake) sweated over the decision, but whimsically agreed.

-It led to a song called The Magical Flute, which was originally a different song, an absolute masterpiece about a haunting maze.
+It led to a song called The Magic Flute, which was originally a different song, an absolute masterpiece about a haunting maze.
 Bc the song also demomnstrated perfect mastery of chasing/being chased, it created a blackhole/whitehole, which ended up creating a second world below, one he didn't have to be a part of.

 All of us, though, were in the second world lower down, hearing like a funny second-hand copy, played by a robotic Mozart, who ended up dying shortly after.